Boundary Layer Estimates in Stochastic Homogenization: Main results and strategy

 Assumption (A4) is a small-scale regularity assumption that we require mostly for convenience; it enables us to state pointwise gradient bounds (which may otherwise fail due to a possible failure of regularity on scales smaller than the microscale).

-\textbf{\textit{Examples of ensembles satisfying (A1) - (A4).}} We give two examples of random coefficient fields, both of which are standard examples used to illustrate the applicability of quantitative stochastic homogenization results.
+We now give an example of a class of coefficient fields that is subject to our assumptions (A1)--(A4), see Example~1 below.
+In Example~2, we then then introduce another class of coefficient fields that is subject to a spectral gap estimate similar to (A2).
+Note that both examples are standard examples used to illustrate the applicability of quantitative stochastic homogenization results.